bonfire-networks/CommonsPub-Server/HACKING.md

 ** (Mix) Package fetch failed and no cached copy available (https://repo.hex.pm/tarballs/distillery-2.0.12.tar)
 ```

-In this case, distillery made a new release and retired the old
+In this case, distillery (as an example of a dependency) made a new release and retired the old
 release from hex.
 The new version (`2.0.14`) is quite close to the
 version we were depending on (`2.0.12`), so we chose to upgrade: